MichaelCurrin/jekyll-blog-demo/README.md

 # Jekyll Blog Demo
 > Minimal base for a static website - built with Jekyll.

+## Features

 There is just enough content and styling to show what a website looks like.

 - [Jekyll](https://jekyllrb.com/) is needed to build the site locally.
 Only a simple repo configuration change is needed to get this served as your own Github Pages site - see [tutorial](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 - The [minima](https://github.com/jekyll/minima) Jekyll theme is used for styling.
 - The main content pages are markdown and HTML files at the top-level directory.
 Blog posts are in a subdirectory - you can delete this that if you don't need it.
 - The pages use "layout" fields to point to template files for tyling and structure.
 There are no layouts in this project as the  theme's layouts are referenced though.
 - Jekyll builds to a `_site` directory both locally and on Github Pages.
-That direcotry contains public content that is served from the site's root URL.
+That directry contains public content that is served from the site's root URL.
 Certain files are not copied there based on Jekyll's rules and you can also added to the `excludes` field in the config.
 This prevents templates, the license and other private files from being served on the site.

 ## Background

+### About static sites and Jekyll

 The Github Page service lets you build and serve a statically generated site.

 The most basic way is to serve some flat HTML files (and other assets) without any logic.
 This is great for a one page site with custom styling (rather than using a theme).

-Another way is to use a Jekyll-based project.
+This project is more advanced and use the Jekyll-based project, by adding the Jekyll [config](/_config.yml) file.
 This lets you use templating and themes, which makes it easier to avoid code duplication and lets you change out a theme in your config rather than your content files.
-This project is a base setup for the latter.
+Note that the [Gemfile](/Gemfile) is used for local development and not used by Github Pages.

+### This project's origin

 This repo is based on an example provided by Jekyll, available as the [jekyll/example](https://github.com/jekyll/example) repo.
 One way to get that example is to run the command from a [Jekyll](https://jekyllrb.com/) tutorial: